BHoM/documentation/docs/BHoM_Engine/BHoM_Engine-Classes.md

 `.ToJson()`
 `.ToSVGString()`

-All convert methods must therefore be in a Convert Namespace within an _Engine project, thus separating this simple functionally from the _Adaptor project, in any software toolkits also.
+All convert methods should therefore be in a Convert Namespace within an _Engine project, thus separating this simple functionally from the _Adapter project, in any software toolkits also.
+However, if the objects and conversions are only related to supporting Adapter functionality, and provide no benefit to the users by being available in a UI, then `Convert` methods may exist within the Adapter project.

 ### External
 - Contains a `Constructors` method, which returns a `List<ConstructorInfo>` that will be automatically reflected